What is CCTV?

 Can I come and view some footage of an incident?

 This may be possible in some circumstances but is dependent upon the specific case.
-Viewing of CCTV footage is governed by the Data Protection Act 1998 and the Human Rights Act as well as other legislation.
+Viewing of CCTV footage is governed by the General Data Protection Regulation 2018 and the Human Rights Act as well as other legislation.

 How can I find out if there is footage of an incident?